LNG tanks at night

 The process described in the following is a generalization of the different links in a typical LNG value chain, deviations from this specifically described process occur.

-A traditional LNG value chain which consists of natural gas production and exploration, liquefaction and storage, shipping, and finally, receiving, regasification and distribution
+LNG process flow diagram: A traditional LNG process description which consists of natural gas production and exploration, liquefaction and storage, shipping, and finally, receiving, regasification and distribution

 This article will focus on the second link in the chain, namely the process taking place at the LNG plant before shipment.